These filling, pillowy potato dumplings are one of Germany’s best loved comfort foods and are wonderfully easy to make.

 - gravy – either use gravy you prepared from the drippings of a roast or prepare gravy from scratch (mushroom gravy is very popular)

-- placed inside soups – simply add the dumplings center plate a bowl of clear German soup (like Hochzeitssuppe) or place them inside servings of stews
+- placed inside soups and stews – simply add the dumplings center plate a bowl of clear German soup (like Hochzeitssuppe) or place them inside servings of stews

 Other Recipes You Might Enjoy